tkw1536/ggman/README.md

 To resolve a canonical url with a CANFILE, simply omit the `CANSPEC` attribute of `ggman canon`.

+## 'ggman fix'

+To fix an existing remote of a repository use `ggman fix`.
+This updates remotes of all matching repositories to their canonical form using the `CANFILE`.
+Optionally, you can pass a `--simulate` argument to `ggman fix`.
+Instead of storing any urls, it will only print what is being done to STDOUT.

 ## 'ggman lsr'

 To list the remotes of all installed repositories, use `ggman lsr`.